catalyzeio/policies/source/sections/10-incident_response_policy.md

   * A data breach accomplished by an internal or external entity.
   * A Denial-of-Service (DoS) attack causing a critical service to become unreachable.

 WatchTower employees must report any unauthorized or suspicious activity seen on production systems or associated with related communication systems (such as email or Slack).
-In practice this means keeping an eye out for security events, and letting the Security Officer know about any observed precursors or indications as soon as they are discovered.
+In practice this means keeping an eye out for security events, and letting the Security and Privacy Officer know about any observed precursors or indications as soon as they are discovered.

 ### 10.2.1 Identification Phase

 1. Immediately upon observation WatchTower members report suspected and known Events, Precursors, Indications, and Incidents in one of the following ways:
-   1. Direct report to management, the Security Officer, Privacy Officer, or other;
+   1. Direct report to management, the Security and Privacy Officer, or other;
    2. Email;
    3. Phone call;
-   4. Online incident response form located [here](https://docs.google.com/a/catalyze.io/forms/d/1Hn4di9Jdw5JT8vISMh6tVUnh94VpeHucell7Ca4fKTo/viewform);
    5. Secure Chat.
-   6. Anonymously through workforce members desired channels.
-2. The individual receiving the report facilitates completion of an [Incident Identification form](sections/IH-Identification.pdf) and notifies the Security Officer (if not already done).
+2. The individual receiving the report facilitates completion of an [Incident Identification form](sections/IH-Identification.pdf) and notifies the Security and Privacy Officer (if not already done).
-3. The Security Officer determines if the issue is an Event, Precursor, Indication, or Incident.
+3. The Security and Privacy Officer determines if the issue is an Event, Precursor, Indication, or Incident.
-   1. If the issue is an event, indication, or precursor the Security Officer forwards it to the appropriate resource for resolution.
+   1. If the issue is an event, indication, or precursor the Security and Privacy Officer forwards it to the appropriate resource for resolution.
-      1. Non-Technical Event (minor infringement): the Security Officer completes a [SIR Form](sections/sir-form.doc) and investigates the incident.
+      1. Non-Technical Event (minor infringement): the Security and Privacy Officer completes a [SIR Form](sections/sir-form.doc) and investigates the incident.
       2. Technical Event: Assign the issue to an IT resource for resolution.
 This resource may also be a contractor or outsourced technical resource, in the event of a small office or lack of expertise in the area.
-   2. If the issue is a security incident the Security Officer activates the Security Incident Response Team (SIRT) and notifies senior management.
+   2. If the issue is a security incident the Security and Privacy Officer notifies the IT department and senior management.
-       1. If a non-technical security incident is discovered the SIRT completes the investigation, implements preventative measures, and resolves the security incident.
+       1. If a non-technical security incident is discovered the IT department completes the investigation, implements preventative measures, and resolves the security incident.
        2. Once the investigation is completed, progress to Phase V, Follow-up.
        3. If the issue is a technical security incident, commence to Phase II: Containment.
        4. The Containment, Eradication, and Recovery Phases are highly technical.
-It is important to have them completed by a highly qualified technical security resource with oversight by the SIRT team.
+It is important to have them completed by a highly qualified technical security resource with oversight by the development team.
-       5. Each individual on the SIRT and the technical security resource document all measures taken during each phase, including the start and end times of all efforts.
+       5. Each individual involved with the technical response documents all measures taken during each phase, including the start and end times of all efforts.
-       6. The lead member of the SIRT team facilitates initiation of a [SIR Form](sections/sir-form.doc) or an [Incident Survey Form](sections/IH-Survey.pdf).
+       6. A lead member of the IT department facilitates initiation of a [SIR Form](sections/sir-form.doc) or an [Incident Survey Form](sections/IH-Survey.pdf).
 The intent of the SIR form is to provide a summary of all events, efforts, and conclusions of each Phase of this policy and procedures.
-3. The Security Officer, Privacy Officer, or WatchTower representative appointed notifies any affected Customers and Partners.
+3. The Security and Privacy Officer, or appointed WatchTower representative notifies any affected Customers and Partners.
 If no Customers and Partners are affected, notification is at the discretion of the Security and Privacy Officer.
-4. In the case of a threat identified, the Security Officer is to form a team to investigate and involve necessary resources, both internal to WatchTower and potentially external.
+4. In the case of a threat identified, the Security and Privacy Officer is to form a team to investigate and involve necessary resources, both internal to WatchTower and potentially external.

 ### 10.2.2 Containment Phase (Technical)

 In this Phase, WatchTower's IT department attempts to contain the security incident.
 It is extremely important to take detailed notes during the security incident response process.
 This provides that the evidence gathered during the security incident can be used successfully during prosecution, if appropriate.

-1. The SIRT reviews any information that has been collected by the Security Officer or any other individual investigating the security incident.
+1. The IT department reviews any information that has been collected by the Security Officer or any other individual investigating the security incident.
-2. The SIRT secures the network perimeter.
+2. The IT department secures the network perimeter.
 3. The IT department performs the following:
    1. Securely connect to the affected system over a trusted connection.
    2. Retrieve any volatile data from the affected system.